Bartlett State Jail

 CCA ran the facility from 1995 to 2017.
 It had an official capacity of 1049 inmates.

 A sexual assault lawsuit filed against CCA for a "hazing" incident in October 2013 alleged, among other things, that the facility was deliberately understaffed to cut costs.

 The facility was closed in 2017 due to declining inmate populations in the state of Texas.

+In October 2024 the Texas Department of Criminal Justice reopened the facility.